awidegreen/clecta/README.md

 * `End` go to the beginning match list

 ### Not done yet
-* the fuzzy finding is not done yet.
-Currently, it only searches for the given query-string over all choices.
+* fuzzy finding; currently, it only searches for the given query-string over all choices.
 * some unit testing
 * more keybindings like `^D` and `^U` (see [selecta](https://github.com/garybernhardt/selecta) for more bindings)